Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Can create a fixed value markup (such as $5), or a percentage markup (such as 5%).
 * The markup value can be positive yielding an increase in price, or negative yielding a decrease in price.
 * Uses familiar WooCommerce bulk edit actions `Set regular price` and `Set sale price`.
 * Puts the price increase (or decrease) in the options drop-down box along side of the terms so customers can make informed decisions.
+(Or, optionally, does not).
-* Writes a breakdown of the price modifications in the variation description so the itemization is visible to the customer.
+* Can write a breakdown of the price modifications in the variation description so the itemization is visible to the customer.

 == Installation ==